sdalton437/fresh_tomatoes/README.md

 # Requirements

-In order to run this program, you must have **python version 2.7.13** or later.
+In order to run this program, you must have **python version 2.7.13** or later and have downloaded the fresh_tomatoes-master folder.

 # Running the Program